Deborah Blum, Director

 email@example.com | @tomzellerjr

-Tom Zeller Jr. is an award-winning American reporter and writer who has spent nearly two decades covering technology, energy policy, poverty and the environment for a variety of national publications, including 12 years as a staff writer and editor for The New York Times.
-His most recent work has focused on the often fractious intersection of science, economics and public policy, particularly as they relate to energy development and climate change.
-Tom is a former grantee of the International Reporting Project, and he was selected as a Knight Fellow in 2013, and he joined the Knight Science Journalism Program at MIT as executive editor of the new digital science magazine, Undark, in 2015.
+Tom Zeller Jr. has spent two decades covering technology, energy policy, poverty, and the environment for a variety of national and international publications, including 12 years as a staff writer and editor at The New York Times.
+His most recent work has focused on the often fractious intersection of science, economics, and public policy, particularly as they relate to energy development and climate change.
+Tom is a former grantee of the International Reporting Project, and he was selected as a Knight Science Journalism Fellow in 2013.
+He joined the KSJ program as the founding editor of Undark in 2015.